sfladager/FE-test/README.md

    - Use libraries for blockchain interactions.
 3. **Web3Modal WalletConnect Integration**
    - Implement Web3Modal to connect to web3 wallets such as MetaMask.
 Use the `@web3modal/wagmi` library for integration.
+   - The web3 Connect button should be placed in a navbar.
    - The connection button in the header should display "Connect" when the user is not connected to a wallet.
 Once connected, it should show the user's truncated Ethereum address (e.g., "0x12...ab34").
    - Make sure you are connected to Goerli if using ynETH or the network your token is on if using a different token.
 4. **Create a Web3 Context**